The Rememberer

-Indigenous is a blanket term used to refer to First Nations, Inuit and Metis peoples in Canada.
-We identify as First Nations, specifically – Anishinaabek.
+Indigenous is a blanket term used to refer to First Nations, Inuit and Métis peoples in Canada.
+We identify as First Nations; specifically, Anishinaabek.

 Is our language new and confusing to you?
 Don’t be afraid to try.
 It’s easier than it looks!
 This is how to pronounce two of our words: